Man who attacked Dave Chappelle pleads not guilty

-The man charged in the attack against comedian Dave Chappelle during a performance at the Hollywood Bowl earlier this week pleaded not guilty Friday to four misdemeanors.
+The man charged in the attack against comedian Dave Chappelle during a performance at the Hollywood Bowl earlier this week pleaded not guilty Friday to four misdemeanor counts.

 Lee was charged with battery, possession of a weapon with intent to assault, unauthorized access to the stage area during a performance and commission of an act that delays the event or interferes with the performer.

-Lee remains in jail, and was ordered to stay at least 100 yards away from Chappelle, whose lawyer called in to the L.A. hearing to request the protective order, the Associated Press reported.
+Lee, who appeared in Los Angeles court Friday wearing a sling, remains in jail.
+He was ordered to stay at least 100 yards away from Chappelle, whose lawyer called in to the hearing to request the protective order, the Associated Press reported.

-The Los Angeles County District Attorney’s Office had announced Thursday that felony charges would not be filed against Lee for the assault, and instead the case was referred to the City Attorney’s Office, which filed the four misdemeanor charges.
+The L.A.
+County District Attorney’s Office had announced Thursday that felony charges would not be filed against Lee for the assault, and instead the case was referred to the City Attorney’s Office, which filed the four misdemeanor charges.

 Misdemeanor charges carry a maximum jail sentence of one year in California.